Book a Call

 “Like meditation and quiet reflection, journaling appreciates the value of processing our feelings and thoughts, allowing them to flow out of us, and revealing the wisdom, memory, and suffering they contain.
 Writing is steeped in paradox: we write simultaneously for ourselves and for others; we write as authors so we can read as audience; we write to empty our minds of troubling thoughts and also to record them for posterity.”

-Some of us, when we were kids, experienced trauma and believed we were to blame for specific events and incidents.
+Some of us have experienced trauma and believed we were to blame for certain events and incidents.
 Events such as abuse, bullying, racism, neglect, etc. These incidents may never have been processed.
 The little child within was never seen or heard for the pain and suffering they went through.
 Journaling for healing is a way to support those parts and to let them have their voice.
 You can then choose whether to share your writing or not.

 https://journaltherapy.com/kathleen-adams/

-William Donnelly has group classes and privately coaches those writing books, articles, etc. He shares prompts in his newsletters.
+William Donnelly offers group classes and privately coaches writers of books, articles, etc. He shares prompts in his newsletters.

 https://www.williammdonnelly.com/